-In the chapter on retirement, we discussed how sequence-of-return risk can derail a retiree’s finances.
+SEQUENCE-OF-RETURN risk can derail a retiree’s finances, as we discussed in the chapter on retirement.
 But what’s bad news for retirees can be good news for retirement savers.

 Imagine your goal is to amass the maximum sum for retirement.
 What sequence of returns would you want?
 Sure, it’s gratifying when a market rally bloats your portfolio’s value.
 But what you really want are lousy returns throughout your working years, followed by a world-class rally right before you retire.
 That way, you would buy investments at rock-bottom prices and cash out at nosebleed valuations.